How to Prevent Phishing Attacks Using Technological Defenses

 How to Avoid Phishing Emails

 There are many things a systems administrator can do to help prevent phishing emails from even getting to users in the first place and to help limit the severity of attacks if the emails do end up getting through.
 The first and most important aspect is email and spam filtering.
-Most systems administrators have an understanding of this, but it is important to have spam filtering enabled for emails to keep generic phishing attempts and other spam from landing in your inbox.
-Highly-targeted attacks are more difficult to prevent as spam filters may not know if an email is coming from a malicious domain or a doppelgänger domain, for example.
+Most systems administrators understand this, but it is important to have spam filtering enabled for emails to keep generic phishing attempts and other spam from landing in your inbox.
+Highly targeted attacks are more difficult to prevent as spam filters may not know if an email is coming from a malicious domain or a doppelgänger domain, for example.
 This is where tools like DNSTwist can come in handy.
 Once a domain is entered by a systems administrator, DNSTwist will generate hundreds of doppelgänger domains that attackers could use for phishing attacks.
-These domains can then be added to the blacklist of the spam filter in order to prevent these doppelgänger domains from ever being delivered.
+These domains can then be added to the blocklist of the spam filter in order to prevent these doppelgänger domains from ever being delivered.
 Some organizations also decide to purchase some of these doppelgänger domains to prevent an attacker from using these domains for phishing attacks.

 Here is an example of DNSTwist in action for lmgsecurity.com: